-- A. The Collective Bargaining Agreements contain the general provisions for faculty workload.
-Further specifications on Workload: - Workload equivalencies for department/program coordinators shall be rotated with no one program coordinator serving more than 3 consecutive years.
-Exceptions will be made in consultation with Faculty Council. - a.
+- 1. Workload equivalencies for department/program coordinators shall be rotated with no one program coordinator serving more than 3 consecutive years.
+Exceptions will be made in consultation with FC. - a.
 Coordinators for departments/programs will be recommended by the full-time faculty in their respective disciplines. - b.
 It is recommended that coordinators hold the highest degree typically required in the department/program/college for which he or she is acting as coordinator. - 2.
-Basic coordinator responsibilities include serving as an active liaison with the Kent Campus Department or the Regional College to ensure compliance with departmental/program requirements, working with colleagues and the Assistant/Associate Dean in producing the spring, summer, and fall schedule of classes, and ensuring compliance with the CBAs for course offerings and priority of course assignments. - 3.
+Basic coordinator responsibilities include serving as an active liaison with the Kent Campus Department or the Regional College to ensure compliance with departmental/program requirements, working with colleagues and the Assistant Dean in producing the spring, summer, and fall schedule of classes, and ensuring compliance with the CBAs for course offerings and priority of course assignments. - 3.
 Normally, whenever course reductions are provided as compensation for a coordinator's position, no resident faculty member will be eligible to hold more than one position in any one semester. - 4.
-Normally, the Chair of the Trumbull Faculty Council will receive a three credit-hour course load reduction for each semester that he/she serves in that position. - 5.
-At fall convocation, the Dean or his/her designee shall distribute a written report detailing all workload equivalency assignments that have been granted to faculty members for that academic year. - B. In the interest of maintaining a high standard of teaching and the desirability of faculty involvement in research and service activities, overload assignments will be made only in unusual circumstances.
-Such assignments require the agreement of the faculty member, and the approval of the Assistant/Associate Dean and the Dean.
+Normally, the Chair of the Trumbull FC will receive a minimum of a three credit-hour course load reduction for each semester that he/she serves in that position. - 5.
+At the end of the fall and spring semesters, the FC shall review and vote on all proposed workload equivalency assignments for the following semester, which subsequently will be a recommendation to the Dean. - 6.
+At fall convocation, the Dean or his/her designee shall distribute a written report detailing all workload equivalency assignments that have been granted to faculty members for that academic year.

+B. In the interest of maintaining a high standard of teaching and the desirability of faculty involvement in research and service activities, overload assignments will be made only in unusual circumstances.
+Such assignments require the agreement of the faculty member, and the approval of the Assistant Dean and the Dean.
 Moreover, faculty members, with or without summer teaching contracts who are asked and agree to perform service activities during the summer will be compensated for those activities.

-4. Faculty and Students:
+4. Faculty and Students.